Sakhalin Korean cuisine: Description

 While the Korean language and other Korean cultural elements have dwindled since they first arrived, Korean cuisine has been relatively preserved in Sakhalin.
 Rice and small portions of varied side dishes are offered at each meal, as is typical for Korean cuisine.
 According to a September 2012 survey of Sakhalin Koreans, 90% reported to often eating Korean food, 80% were proud of their cuisine, and over 80% of young people knew how to cook it.
-Kimchi, miyeok-guk (seaweed soup), sundae, gosari-namul, manari-namul, and ueong-namul were reported to be eaten.
+Kimchi, miyeok-guk (seaweed soup), sundae (blood sausage), gosari-namul, manari-namul, and ueong-namul were reported to be eaten.
 Other traditions surrounding eating, including which foods are consumed on which holidays and special occasions, letting adults eat first before children, and having soup placed to the right of rice were also reportedly widely observed.

 The Sakhalin Koreans reportedly call several shared dishes with Korea by different names.
 For instance, what is called "curry rice" in South Korea is called "rice curry" in Sakhalin, jokbal is called baljok, doenjang-jjigae is called doenjang-guk, and gopchang is called ttongchang.

 The cuisine has had a significant impact on the diet of non-Korean Sakhalin Russians.'
 Seaweed, kelp, and squid' were reportedly previously thought to be inedible (and reportedly used as feed for livestock') by the Russians, but after they were exposed to Sakhalin Korean cuisine, they began not only consuming them, but gathering, preparing, and selling the ingredients themselves.
 Korean food is now reportedly widely sold in restaurants, markets, and grocery stores on the island.
 This trend has been bolstered by the rise of the Korean Wave in the past several decades.
 The cuisine has reportedly become an avenue for mutual cultural exchange between South Koreans, Sakhalin Koreans, and Sakhalin Russians.

 A September 2012 survey of non-Korean Sakhalin Russians in their 30s found that 63% reported to consuming Sakhalin Korean cuisine often, 33% occasionally, and 4% never.
 74% felt that Korean cuisine was the most popularly consumed East Asian cuisine on the island, compared to 19% for Japanese and 7% for Chinese.
 They reportedly enjoyed the food because it was well-seasoned, not greasy, healthy, and nutritious.
 35% reported to knowing how to cook Sakhalin Korean cuisine, with 64% expressing interest in learning to cook it.

 The food is now consumed in South Korea by members of the Sakhalin return diaspora that now live in Hometown Village in Ansan.'